fetiennex/imt/rabbitmq_project/README.md

     "rabbitmq_rand_clients_num": Number of clients to generate randomly

     To test clients, you can edit clients.json and create custom clients.
 You can set the number of generated clients to 0 if you want no other client.
+    You can also change the starting database of products in products.json.